amtep/ck3-tiger/README.md

 ## Visual Studio Code extension

-User unLomTrois has made a [VS Code extension](https://github.com/unLomTrois/ck3tiger-for-vscode) for `ck3-tiger`.
+User unLomTrois has made a [VS Code extension](https://github.com/unLomTrois/ck3tiger-for-vscode) for Tiger.
 It enables you to view the reports directly in the Problems tab.

 ## GitHub Action

-User Bahmut has made a [GitHub Action](https://github.com/kaiser-chris/tiger-action-public) for `ck3-tiger`.
+User Bahmut has made a [GitHub Action](https://github.com/kaiser-chris/tiger-action-public) for Tiger.
-It allows running ck3-tiger validation in GitHub Workflows.
+It allows running Tiger validation in GitHub Workflows.

 > **NOTE:** Because of copyright issues, you will need to set up the action yourself.
 The repository linked above contains a guide on how to set it up for yourself.